Supply AI Human Rights Gov

 Internal R&D

 Establish continuous monitoring mechanisms for AI systems to evaluate performance and compliance with human rights standards.
-Regular assessments help identify biases and improve AI decision-making in logistics operations.
+Regular assessments help identify biases and improve decision-making in logistics operations.

 Cloud Platform